-Exams
+Quizzes & Exams

-Description: There will be 2 non-cumulative, open-book exams.
-They will contain multiple choices and blank filling questions related to only the lecture contents.
-Exams will be administered using course canvas website.
+Description: There will be 3 non-cumulative, open-book quizzes based on a few topics combined and covered in lectures.
+They will contain multiple choices and blank filling questions.
+In addition, there will be One Final Exam covering of all lecture topics.
+Quizzes and Exams will be administered using course canvas website.

 Some questions are graded automatically, and some questions require manual grading.
 For automatically graded questions, you'll be able to see the correct answers a week after the due date for that lab.
-(Note: Sometimes Carmen Canvas formatting makes it look like fill-in-theblank responses have been incorrectly graded.
+(Note: Sometimes Carmen Canvas formatting makes it look like fill-in-the-blank responses have been incorrectly graded.
 For concerns about fill-in-the-blank questions, please wait until after the correct answers are released to contact me with your concerns.
 Continue to contact me immediately with all other concerns.)